PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ## Types of Compost

-Keeping in mind the various ways we can use compost to improve our garden soil, let's delve into some commonly available types of compost and their uses:
+Keeping in mind the various ways we can use compost in the garden, let's delve into some commonly available types of compost and their uses:

 ### Manure-based composts (including bagged manure)